jamulussoftware/jamuluswebsite/wiki/en/en-Setup.md

 ## Playing for the first time

 With your sound all set up, you are ready to go.
-When you connect to a server (you may want to select a genre from the list) and the sliders you see on the right are your own personal mix.
+When you connect to a server (you may want to select a genre from the list), the faders you see on the right are your own personal mix.
 Everything you change here will change what you hear, but won’t affect others.
-If you move a slider down, that user will be quieter, if you move it up, that user will be louder for you.
+If you move a fader down, that channel will be quieter, if you move it up, the channel will be louder for you.

 [screenshot]